FarronF/limerick-council-meetings/meetings/2021/09/27-Full Meeting of Limerick City and County Council/Minutes - Annual Meeting of Limerick City and County Council - 30th June 2021.md

 sympathy and support.

-A minute’s silence and reflection was then observed as a mark of respect.--- 2
+A minute’s silence and reflection was then observed as a mark of respect.
+---
+2

 The Mayor informed Members that the media were present and may wish to record elements